VW Tiguan Maintenance Schedule

 - Inspect the transmission, final drive, drive shaft boots, and exhaust system for any leaks or damage.

 - Check the condition of the ribbed V-belt, if applicable.

 - Check, clean, and lubricate the sunroof and panoramic sunroof, if applicable.

 Schedule Maintenance for Your Volkswagen Tiguan Today!

 These are just some of the services you’ll need to have performed on your Volkswagen Tiguan.
-To keep your Tiguan lasting through the years and miles, make sure to have all your maintenance done at a local Volkswagen dealership like Port Charlotte Volkswagen.
+To keep your Tiguan lasting through the years and miles, make sure to have all your maintenance done at a local Volkswagen dealership like Norm Reeves Volkswagen Superstore Port Charlotte.
 Our team of automotive experts have the advanced tools and know-how to get to get any job done, big or small.

 Schedule a service appointment today, and we’ll have you back on the roads of Fort Myers, Cape Coral, and North Port in no time at all.